jaihuni/Team-Cook/DP4 report/main report.md

 ## POV

-> **Self-boarding students who have trouble following conventional recipes** need to **refine existing recipes** because **beginners find it hard to apply recipes to their situations**.
+> **Self-boarding students who have trouble following conventional recipes** need to **refine existing recipes** because **beginners find it hard to apply recipes to their situations due to lack of time, money, or experience.**

 ## Target Users

-Self-boarding students who have trouble following conventional recipes because they don't have enough time or money to try commercial recipes, and are novice cookers.
+Self-boarding students who have trouble following conventional recipes.

 ## Tasks

-1. Input the ingredients that user has or wants to add and receive suggested recipes.
+1. Input the ingredients that user has or wants to add, then receive suggested recipes.
-2. For a chosen recipe, input the amount of ingredients (required for the recipe) that user has and receive a modified recipe.
+2. For a chosen recipe, input the amount of ingredients (required for the recipe) that user has or wants to add, then receive a modified recipe.
-3. Input time that user can spend in cooking and receive a modified recipe.
+3. Input time that user can spend in cooking, then receive a modified recipe.